NyteshadeXT/PF2e-Vault/8) Adventures/5A - The Slaver's Stone (D181).md

 ### Tactics
 The bandits fight simply, working in teams to flank while the mage hurls magic missiles and other spells into the party’s midst.

+The mercenaries engage a separate group of bandits.
+Two of them die in round two.
+They are able to finish off the bandits by the end of round six.

 ### Botching the Encounter
 If the characters wipe out the bandits and learn nothing from them, all is not lost. [[Millen Silvereye]], the psychic tiefling who runs the Trading Post, is relieved to be rid of the bandits and tells the characters everything they need to know in exchange for 10 gp.
 Substitute someone else if Millen is dead or gone.